nunofachada/perfandpubtools/README.md

 ## 1\.
 What is PerfAndPubTools?

-_PerfAndPubTools_ consists of a set of functions for analysing software performance benchmarking results and producing associated publication quality materials.
+_PerfAndPubTools_ consists of a set of [MATLAB]/[Octave] functions for analyzing software performance benchmark results and producing associated publication quality materials.

 <a name="benchmarkfileformat"></a>